 In June 2015, I participated in a five-day human dissection workshop at Imperial College London.
 It was led by Julian Baker, an expert in the fascia.
-This intensive hands-on practical course re-affirmed for me that the make-up of the human body is much more complex that textbooks would have us believe.
+This intensive hands-on practical course reaffirmed for me that the makeup of the human body is much more complex than textbooks would have us believe.

 Today, I perform home visits around Knightsbridge and South Kensington areas.
 I also do freelance work at KX gym and spa in Chelsea and I run my practice at the Grove Neighbourhood Centre in Hammersmith.
 Primarily, my treatments include oil massage, MLD, and The Bowen Technique.

-I’m pleased that my deep tissue massage treatments have helped so many people recover from all sort of injuries, aches, and pains over the years.
+I’m pleased that my deep-tissue massage treatments have helped so many people recover from all sorts of injuries, aches, and pains over the years.
 But today, with the knowledge that I’ve gained from my latest studies, I feel that a gentler approach is more appropriate because it works in harmony with the body as opposed to against it.
 It’s the direction we are taking throughout the industry.

 For the past two years, I’ve received weekly Bowen treatments and experienced a wonderful transformation, re-adjustment, and re-balancing of my body at a physical and emotional level as I’ve never had before with all the other therapies I tried.
 It has blown my mind away.
 It makes me feel very passionate about the fact that, by doing so little, I can get such a huge response from the body.

-For all these reasons, today I am focusing mainly on providing The Bowen Technique as I am confident that I can help people for the long and short term.
-Even more than with giving them a massage or MLD.
+For all these reasons, today I am focusing mainly on providing The Bowen Technique as I am confident that I can help people in the long and short term.
+Even more than giving them a massage or MLD.

 With more than 17 years of experience, the knowledge and skills I have developed support my powerful desire to heal people at a physical, emotional, mental, and spiritual level.